 Ecaterina Teodoroiu (1894-1917) was a Romanian soldier who fought against German forces during the First World War.

-Teodoroiu spent her teenage years as a member of the Romanian Scouts and studied at the Girl's School in Budapest.
+Teodoroiu spent her teenage years as a member of the Romanian Scouts and studied at the Girl's School in Bucharest.
 She planned to become a school teacher, however when Romania entered World War I on the Allied side in 1916 she instead decided to serve as a nurse with the Scouts.
 Inspired by the patriotism of the wounded soldiers she treated and the death of her brother in action, she decided to enlist as a soldier.